 the District shall submit to the Trustee a Permitted Draw Certificate related thereto in the form attached as Exhibit D hereto (executed by the District Representative and the Purchaser Representative).

-On the applicable Draw Date, and subject to receipt of the documentation described in clause (i) above, the Trustee is hereby authorized and directed to cause the delivery of Bonds to the Purchaser in the applicable Permitted Draw Amounts.
+On the applicable Draw Date, and subject to receipt of the documentation described in clause (i) above, the Trustee is hereby authorized and directed to cause the delivery of Bonds to the Purchaser in the applicable Permitted Draw Amounts and the Purchaser shall remit funds in the amount of the Permitted Draw Amount directly to the Issuer without depositing such with the Trustee.

-On Each Report Date (and if such Report Date is a Draw Date, upon completion of delivery of such Bonds), the Trustee shall execute and deliver to the District the Bond Report, in the form attached as Exhibit E hereto, reflecting all Permitted Draws, the Principal Balance, and all other information contemplated in such Bond Report, as of such Report Date.
+On Each Report Date (or if such Report Date is a Draw Date, upon the date that is two business days after completion of delivery of such Bonds), the Trustee shall execute and deliver to the District the Bond Report, in the form attached as Exhibit E hereto, reflecting all Permitted Draws, the Principal Balance, and all other information contemplated in such Bond Report, as of such Report Date.

-A Permitted Draw shall be deemed to have occurred, Bonds shall be issued in the applicable Permitted Draw Amounts as of the applicable Draw Dates, and the Principal Balance of the Bonds shall increase in the applicable Permitted Draw Amounts as of the applicable Draw Dates, only upon delivery of the applicable Closing Receipt.
+A Permitted Draw shall be deemed to have occurred, Bonds shall be issued in the applicable Permitted Draw Amounts as of the applicable Draw Dates, and the Principal Balance of the Bonds shall increase in the applicable Permitted Draw Amounts as of the applicable Draw Dates, only to the extent the Trustee has received the applicable Permitted Draw Certificate by the Draw Date.
 The Trustee shall maintain record of each Permitted Draw, including copies of the above-referenced documentation submitted in connection with each Permitted Draw.
-In any legal action or proceeding in respect of any Permitted Draw or the Bonds, the Bond Report shall be conclusive evidence (absent manifest error) of the occurrence of the Permitted Draw and resulting increase in the Principal Balance.
+In any legal action or proceeding in respect of any Permitted Draw or the Bonds, the Permitted Draw Certificate shall be conclusive evidence (absent manifest error) of the occurrence of the Permitted Draw and resulting increase in the Principal Balance.

 Terms and Payment of Bonds